dentity007/Chess-Analyzer-v2/README.md

 - Add authentication or shareable reports.

 Until then, this README should give you everything needed to understand, run, and extend Chess Analyzer v2.

+## License

+License: This project is not open source.
+All rights reserved.
+Please contact [dentity@gmail.com](mailto:dentity@gmail.com) for commercial licensing.
+See `LICENSE` for the full proprietary notice.